-Before returning to your property, wait to be given the go ahead by the appropriate authorities.
+- Before returning to your property, wait to be given the goahead by the appropriate authorities.

 - Firstly, return without the greyhounds to assess and prepare the property for their return, including:

-- " Assess food supply.
+- Assess food supply.

-- " Check for water contamination.
+- Check for water contamination.

-- " Remove debris.
+- Remove debris.

-- " Check fences.
+- Check fences.

-- " Check for fallen or falling electrical wires/poles.
+- Check for fallen or falling electrical wires/poles.

-- " Check for kennel damage.
+- Check for kennel damage.

-- " If you have left any greyhounds behind, assess them for illness or injury potentially sustained during the fire.
+- If you have left any greyhounds behind, assess them for illness or injury potentially sustained during the fire.

-- Ensure the ground has completely cooled before returning greyhounds to the property. - Take care when releasing greyhounds back to the property - they may become disoriented or frightened if the environment has changed due to the result of a fire. - Monitor greyhounds daily to ensure they are eating properly, have no further injuries and are settling. - Monitor greyhounds for signs of after effects e.g. smoke inhalation and burns can manifest symptoms days after a fire.
+- Ensure the ground has completely cooled before returning greyhounds to the property. - Take care when releasing greyhounds back to the property - they may become disoriented or frightened if the environment has changed due to fire. - Monitor greyhounds daily to ensure they are eating properly, have no further injuries and are settling. - Monitor greyhounds for signs of after effects e.g. smoke inhalation and burns can manifest symptoms days after a fire